 He is particularly passionate about the housing and care needs of older LGBT people and is leading Hanover’s initiative to make an Extra Care estate in Brighton LGBT affirmative.

 Kevan has an MSc in Social Policy and was a magistrate for seven years.

-Miles Lanham - National Co-ordinator and website
+Miles Lanham - Press and Communications Officer

 Miles established G-Force, the Genesis LGBT Network group in 2010, the Genesis LGBT Residents Forum in 2012, and was a founder of HouseProud in 2014, observing how well the different Housing Associations networked at diversity conferences.
 Miles was accepted onto the coveted Stonewall Leadership Conference in 2013

 Lynne Nicholls - Events Officer